bytewiz3/swipeNews/README.md

 * Added three model classes (Source, Article and NewsResponse).
 * Created NewsApi with retrofit (OkHttp, Gson) to get news responses.

-## Gander (Network Logging Tool)
+## Gander/Stetho (Debugging/Logging Tool)
-* Added this network debugging tool as a Retrofit interceptor.
+* Utilized these two tools to view network requests and local database content.

 ## Model-View-ViewModel (MVVM) and Repository
 * Created a Repository as an intermediate container for providing data.